kubernetes/website/docs/admin/authentication.md

 solution for authentication.
 It does offer a few challenges:

 1. Kubernetes has no "web interface" to trigger the authentication process.
 There is no browser or interface to collect credentials which is why you need to authenticate to your identity provider first.
-2. The `id_token` can't be revoked, it's like a certificate so it should be short-lived (only a few minutes) so it can be very annoying to have to get a new token every few minutes
+2. The `id_token` can't be revoked, it's like a certificate so it should be short-lived (only a few minutes) so it can be very annoying to have to get a new token every few minutes.
-3. There's no easy way to authenticate to the Kubernetes dashboard without using the `kubectl proxy` command or a reverse proxy that injects the `id_token`
+3. There's no easy way to authenticate to the Kubernetes dashboard without using the `kubectl proxy` command or a reverse proxy that injects the `id_token`.

 #### Configuring the API Server